thedynamiclinker/sudocode/lost+found/5/Homeless.md

 - [[#Description Numbers|Description Numbers]]
 - [[#The Martyr|The Martyr]]

+---

+/ˈkrɪs.t̬ɚ.fɚ ˈmɔɹ.kəm/
+- A vulgar misuse of the international phonetic alphabet to slander our Lord and Savior Jesus Christ.
+Reported to the authorities for blasphemy, vulgarity, and Christo-homophilia.

+---

 ## 5/1

 For his way was not straight, and it had not been seen as straight by them.